ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

            whenever the cursor is placed after the **"@"** symbol.
 This also adjusts the position of the anchored region by updating the
            [`anchorElement`](https://github.com/microsoft/fast/blob/master/packages/web-components/fast-foundation/src/anchored-region/README.md#fields:~:text=to%20revaluate%20positioning-,anchorElement,-public)
            from FAST with the `decorationNode` from the `SuggestionProps` in Tiptap.
-        2. `onUpdate` - to update and filter the list in the dropdown based on the characters entered after **"@"** (similar to autocomplete with `list` configuration in `nimble-combobox`).
+        2. `onUpdate` - to trigger the opening of the dropdown whenever the text after the **"@"** is updated.
-        3. `onKeydown` - to add the necessary keyboard interactions to the dropdown, such as the `Enter` key to select the current option, pressing `Escape` to close the dropdown, and using `Arrow Up` and `Arrow Down` to move the focus up and down the list of names in the dropdown.
+        3. `onKeydown` - to handle key down events when the dropdown list is opened.
+The `props`, a parameter of this method, containing the keyboard event passed to the `nimble-rich-text-mention-list-box` component which has the `keyDownHandler()` method.
+This method handles the necessary key down handlers and for the rest it returns `false` to retain the same behavior of editor key down events.
-        4. `onExit` to close the dropdown when focused away from the **"@"** character in the editor.
+        4. `onExit` - to close the dropdown when focused away from the **"@"** character in the editor.

 #### 2. _Defining schema and adding tokenizer rule in markdown parser_:

-As `@mention` is a custom markdown format uniquely created to support in the nimble rich text components, it is necessary to define the schema in `markdown-parser` to identify the markdown string in the format of `@<user-id>` as the `@mention` node.
+As `@mention` is a custom markdown format uniquely created to support in the nimble rich text components, it is necessary to define the schema in `markdown-parser` to identify the markdown string in the format of `<user:user-id>` as the `@mention` node.
 The below schema is added to the end of other nodes using ProseMirror's [addToEnd](https://prosemirror.net/docs/ref/#model.Fragment.addToEnd) method.